Eyes Closed (Jisoo and Zayn song)

 "Eyes Closed" is a song by South Korean singer Jisoo and English singer Zayn.
-It was released through Blissoo and Warner Records on October 10, 2025.
+It was released as a single through Blissoo and Warner Records on October 10, 2025.
+A synth-pop track about entering into a new relationship after past heartbreak, it was written by Jisoo and Zayn with Amanda "Kiddo" Ibanez, Mikky Ekko, Nick Long, and its producers The Monsters & Strangerz, Isaiah Tejada, and Alex Hope.

+"Eyes Closed" became Jisoo's second top-ten hit and Zayn's first on the Billboard Global Excl.
+US, while it peaked at number 20 on the Billboard Global 200.
+It was Jisoo's first entry on the US Billboard Hot 100 at number 72, making Blackpink the first girl group in history to have all its members enter the chart as soloists.
+An accompanying music video was directed by Frank Borin and Ivanna Borin and released alongside the single on the artists' YouTube channels.
+The futuristic video depicts Jisoo and Zayn finding each other as the only two awakened passengers in a spaceship on its way towards Saturn.

 Background and release

 On July 27, 2025, Zayn shared an Instagram Story of him and his 4-year old daughter Khai attending Blackpink's Deadline World Tour in New York City and said that they "loved it".
 He later alluded to new music coming out "soon with another cool collaborator" on a live stream.
 On October 5, Blackpink member Jisoo shared a poster for an upcoming single named "Eyes Closed".
 Captioned "a duet is near", the poster showed her in a black leather dress with a mystery silhouette in the background.
 According to The Korea Herald, an industry source revealed the single to be a new ballad duet with Zayn set to be released some time during the month and hinted that was the reason the singer was invited to Blackpink's concert.
 The next day, Jisoo shared a second teaser poster with the caption "Two voices, one orbit.
 Coming soon," depicting herself in the foreground while a male figure stands with his back turned.
 Fans noticed that the tattoo on the back of the mystery singer's head looked similar to Zayn's.
 On October 8, the duo officially announced the digital single, two days ahead of its release on October 10.
 It marked Jisoo's first official English-language single, and her first solo release since her extended play Amortage (2025).